NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ChromaKeyerPlugin.rst

 |pluginIcon|

-*This documentation is for version 1.1 of ChromaKeyer.*
+*This documentation is for version 1.1 of ChromaKeyer (net.sf.openfx.ChromaKeyerPlugin).*

 Description
 -----------